 You also make more money by negotiating for a higher salary or hourly rate.
 With a few hours of preparation and a bit of confidence, you can increase your income by thousands of dollars in just a few minutes time.

-11. Set long-term financial goals.
 If you can accomplish the above ten financial goals, you’re going to be in a great position financially compared to other 20-somethings.
 It’s now time to start thinking about longer-term financial goals.
 It could be saving up a certain amount for a down payment on a home or getting a certain net worth in your 40s.
-Whatever those goals are, write them down and start plugging away at them.
+If you’re on the cusp of your 30s, here’s a list of goals for that decade to start thinking about.
+Whatever your aims are, write them down and start taking steps to make them happen.